Codecademy/docs/content/typescript/concepts/arrays/arrays.md

 ---
 Title: 'Arrays'
 Description: 'In TypeScript, arrays are considered to be collections of single, "generic" types of values.
-All elements in an array must be of the same type of data.'
+All elements must be of the same type of data as prescribed in the array definition.'
 Subjects:
   - 'Web Development'
 Tags: